 Intel ISEF.
 Atlanta, GA, USA

 Intel ISEF.
-St Petersburg Russia
+St Petersburg, Russia

-International Young Scientists Conference.
+International Conference of Young Scientists (ICYS ).
 Denpasar, Bali, Indonesia

 Intel ISEF.
 St. Petersburg, Russia